techtek/miniMEMEsoftware/README.md

 Server setup (optional)

-Chrome extension to download new memes and prepare them into small JPG images
+Chrome extension to download new memes and prepare them into small JPG images that the board can handle
 - Install Google chrome
 - Load the miniMEME extension into the browser
 - Go to sunpump.meme and open the miniMEME extension and press start (if you have a old slow computer you will need set a higher refresh time in the interface (40 / 60 seconds)
 - The extension will refresh the page and download new memes to the Downloads folder

-Batch script to upload the downloaded
+Batch script to upload the downloaded and preapred jpg meme files to github
 - Install git for windows
 - Initiate git to use the Downloads folder
 - Run the batch script to push the downloaded and prepared meme files to github

 (it is adviced to use the server side software in a Virtual machine or freshly installed Windows server because the Chrome Extension is limited to only download to the Downloads folder without a save as dialog.
-The Downloads folder is being used and synced and it is important to keep that in mind)
+The Downloads folder is being used and synced and it is important to keep that in mind and to use it only for miniMEME)